Craignair Inn – a secluded MidCoast Maine waterfront hotel

-Safety protocols and cozy vibe at this Maine waterfront hotel
+Cozy vibe at this Maine waterfront inn

 Craignair Inn has history, cool breezes, dramatic tides, and all the amenities